IIITD2015/MY-DSA/README.md

 ## Overview

-This repository as the name suggests contains, the variety of *Data Structures*, keeping in mind the *Computer science students and  & programming users*.
+This repository as the name suggests contains, the variety of *Data Structures*, keeping in mind the *Computer science students & naive programming users*.

    There are bunch of programs implemented using *'C'* programming language, and are developed by keeping in mind the  *modularity,  maintanability  and  readability* aspects for beginners.

 ## Usage